pytorch/pytorch/docs/source/fx.rst

         traced.lint() # Does some checks to make sure the graph is well-formed. traced.recompile() # regenerates the python code that corresponds to the graph.

-We can also do more involved graph rewrites, such as appending a ReLU after a node.
-To aid in these transformations, FX also has utility functions for transforming the graph.
-You can find more in :class:`Graph`.
+We can also do more involved graph rewrites, such as deleting or appending nodes. after a node.
+To aid in these transformations, FX has utility functions for transforming the graph that can be found in :class:`Graph`.
+An example of using these APIs to append a relu can be found below.

 ::